Alamofire + AlamofireObjectMapper

 }

-The api-specific types above have mapping logic that can be used by Alamofire to automatically map api responses to these types.
-They also have a convert() function to map them to app-specific types.
+These API-specific types have mapping logic that can automatically map API responses to these types.
+They also have a convert() function to map them to domain-specific types.

-Besides this, ApiMovie uses a DateTransform and has an ApiMovieActor array that is easily converted using map/convert.
+Besides this, ApiMovie uses a DateTransform and has an ApiMovieActor array that can be easily converted using map/convert.

 If we have set things up properly, we should now be able to point Alamofire to a valid url and recursively parse movie data with little effort.